pvcraven/web-development-class/source/assignments/css/css.rst

 * Find the owner, get yourself added as a contributer.
 * Clone it.
 * Look at it.
 * Create a branch of the project in SourceTree.
+Follow the :ref:`branching-tutorial`.
 * Double-check the project for HTML and link errors using HTML Validator.
   Fix any issues.
 This is like real life, where you get stuck cleaning up other people's messes.